wfarah/wfarah.github.io/pages/about.md

 teaser              : ""
 permalink           : "/about/"
 ---
 I am a radio astronomer.
-I did my PhD at Swinburne University - Melbourne.
+I did my PhD at the Swinburne University - Melbourne.

 Currently, I work as a postdoctoral researcher at the SETI Institute, mainly on the refurbishement program of the Allen Telescope Array (ATA)